astrohart/MFR/MFR.Settings.Profiles/README.md

 ##### Summary

-A `Profile` is basically a `ProjectFileRenamerConfiguration`, just with an ID and a name.
+A `Profile` is basically a `ProjectFileRenamerConfig`, just with an ID and a name.

 ##### Remarks